The adrenal gland

 Biological effects of adrenal steroids

-Adrenal steroids like cortisol were originally called glucocorticoids because of their influence on glucose metabolism.
-Cortisol maintains the plasma glucose levels during fasting and increases plasma glucose during stress by stimulating gluconeogenesis and inhibiting glucose uptake in muscle and adipose tissue.
+Adrenal steroids such as cortisol were originally called glucocorticoids because of their effect on glucose metabolism.
+Cortisol maintains fasting plasma glucose levels and raises plasma glucose levels during exercise or stress by stimulating gluconeogenesis and inhibiting glucose uptake in muscle and adipose tissue.
 Glucocorticoid receptors are present in virtually all tissues and have a variety of other effects.
 Cortisol has an inhibitory effect on the immune system and the inflammatory response.
-By its effects on the central nervous system cortisol influences mood, appetite, sleep and memory.
+Through its effects on the central nervous system, cortisol affects mood, appetite, sleep, and memory.

-Aldosterone maintains the right amount of sodium, potassium and water in the body.
+Aldosterone helps maintain the right amount of sodium, potassium, and water in the body.

 Pathophysiology

-Loss of more than 90% of both adrenal cortices results in the clinical manifestations of adrenocortical insufficiency (often also called adrenal insufficiency).
-With gradual adrenocortical destruction, the initial phase is that of decreased adrenal reserve; i.e., basal steroid secretion is normal, but secretion does not increase in response to stress.
-Thus, acute adrenal crisis can be precipitated by the stresses of surgery, trauma or infection.
-With further loss of cortical tissue, even basal secretion of mineralocorticoids and glucocorticoids becomes deficient, leading to manifestations of chronic adrenal insufficiency.
+Loss of more than 90% of both adrenal cortices results in the clinical manifestations of adrenocortical insufficiency (often referred to as adrenal insufficiency).
+With progressive adrenocortical destruction, the initial phase is one of decreased adrenal reserve, i.e., basal steroid secretion is normal, but secretion does not increase in response to stress.
+Thus, an acute adrenal crisis may be precipitated by the stresses of surgery, trauma, or infection.
+With further loss of cortical tissue, even the basal secretion of mineralocorticoids and glucocorticoids becomes deficient, leading to manifestations of chronic adrenal insufficiency.

-With decreased cortisol secretion, plasma levels of ACTH are increased because of decreased negative feedback inhibition of their secretion.
-In fact, an elevation of plasma ACTH is the earliest and most sensitive indication of sub-optimal adrenocortical reserve.
+With decreased cortisol secretion, plasma levels of ACTH are elevated due to decreased negative feedback inhibition of its secretion.
+In fact, an increase in plasma ACTH is the earliest and most sensitive indication of suboptimal adrenocortical reserve.

 Symptoms and signs